w3c/compute-pressure/README.md

   * Tweak quality-vs-speed knobs in the game’s rendering engine (shadows quality, texture filtering, view distance)

-The secondary use case is measuring the CPU resource consumption of a feature.
-This ultimately supports the main goal of avoiding driving user devices into high CPU utilization.
+### Future Goals

+Post v1 we plan on looking into supporting other resource types, like GPU resources.

+Additionally, we would like to investigate whether we can enabling measurement of hardware resource consumption of different code paths in front end code.

 We aim to support the following decision processes.

 * Compare the CPU consumption of alternative implementations of the same feature, for the purpose of determining the most efficient implementation.
 We